tonymichaelhead/furestveil/the-under-school/level-1.md

 - **Glass bottles** (empty, broken).
 - **Ale casks** (wooden, rotted, and disintegrating).

-#### Gus the Dice Hustler
+> #### Gus the Dice Hustler
-A guard of the former school.
+> A guard of the former school.
 Gus had a reputation for spending his days gambling.
 He will wager his *Ghost Sword* for a living human body in a game of dice.
-If Gus wins, he will possess one body immediately.
+If Gus wins, he will possess one > body immediately.
 If he loses, he will willingly hand over the sword.
-Stats as [[The Under-School Lv.
-1#Ghost Guards|Ghost Guard]].
+Stats as [Ghost Guards](#ghost-guards).
 More than one character may play, increasing the odds of Gus losing.
-However, all participants must wager their bodies.
+However, all > participants must wager their bodies.
 If Gus wins against multiple participants, he will summon his other guard friends to inhabit the remaining bodies.

 ‣ **The Game Rules:** the first to score 100 points wins.
 Multiple players may join.
 - Each turn, a player rolls a die as many times as they like until they decide to "hold" or roll a "1".